christophersbarrett/mulberry-wiki/Better-Documentation-Plan.md

-In order to make the documentation task more manageable, we should break topics up into a three groups:
+In order to make the documentation task more manageable, we should break up information into a three groups:

 * **Core:** Concepts universal to all Mulberry apps.
 Includes:
  * Topic Guides
  * JS API Reference
+  * JS Objects
+  * Pub/Sub topics
  * Command line reference
 * **Toura (possibly useful):** Specific components in the Toura base app that might be useful.
 Includes:
  * JS API Reference